Please enable JavaScript

 FAQ on eyelash loss.

-Which deficiency causes eyelash loss?
+Which deficiency causes eyelashes to fall out?

-Which disease causes the loss of eyelashes?
+Which disease causes eyelash loss?

 Several conditions can lead to eyelash loss.
 This is particularly the case for certain autoimmune diseases such as alopecia areata, which causes inflammation of the hair follicle and can affect the eyelashes.
 Certain infections, inflammatory diseases of the eyelid such as blepharitis, as well as medical treatments such as chemotherapy or radiotherapy, can also disrupt the eyelash growth cycle and promote their loss.